JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ### Make your application work on iOS

-For `expect` declarations in the shared code, add required [`actual` implementations for iOS](connect-to-platform-specific-apis.md).
+For `expect` declarations in the shared code, add the required [`actual` implementations for iOS](connect-to-platform-specific-apis.md).

 If you don't have an iOS application, create an Xcode project and specify the path to it in `gradle.properties`.
-If you already have an Xcode project, just specify a relative or absolute path to the project.
+If you already have an Xcode project, simply specify a relative or absolute path to the project.

 ```kotlin
 xcodeproj=./iosApp